 Glasgow marked its anniversary with a yearlong campaign that honored the past and looked forward to ongoing success in the future.

 The focal point of the celebrations was the “Vet150 Congress” from Oct.
 5–7 at Glasgow.
-The event began with a lecture series on the veterinary college's history, and the McCall Memorial Lecture and was followed by a continuing education program, a commercial exhibition, and a gala banquet.
+The event began with a lecture series on the veterinary college's history and the McCall Memorial Lecture and was followed by a continuing education program, a commercial exhibition, and a gala banquet.
 There also was a “ceilidh,” a traditional Scottish social gathering with Gaelic folk music and dancing.

 The Ontario Veterinary College celebrated its 150th anniversary with a similar fěte that paid tribute to its own Scottish roots.
 On Sept.
-17, the OVC hosted its Fall Faire, which featured Gaelic music, food, and dancing as well as an exhibition featuring life at the veterinary college over the past 150 years.
+17, the OVC hosted its Fall Faire, which featured Gaelic music, food, and dancing as well as an exhibition featuring life at the veterinary college over the last 150 years.

 Tennessee's new facilities better accommodate large animals

 A long-awaited renovation and expansion of the Equine and Farm Animal hospitals at the University of Tennessee Veterinary Medical Center is under way.
 The $20.9 million project encompasses almost 85,000 square feet.